 - The loading, during which the tokens are dealt to the players from the table

-- Then the unloading, during which the players try to get rid of their accumulated tokens
+- Then the unloading, during which the players try to get rid of the tokens they have accumulated.

-As soon as the loading is finished, every player who hasn't any token has won and goes out of the game.
+As soon as the loading is finished, every player who has no more tokens has won and goes out of the game.
 The loser is the last who remains and who thus has got all the tokens.

 At each turn, each player will try one after the other to obtain the best combination with the three dice, in as many as or less rolls than the previous player (3 at most).